toddnestor/mazerace/README.md

 Users can create the maze by setting the start/end positions and placing walls on a grid.
 Then they can choose from the algorithm options and watch how the maze gets solved, and compare the algorithms with each other.

-When the user presses "Start" the grid will be duplicated and side-by-side grids will be displayed.
-Each step will light up the square actively being searched on each grid based on the algorithms being used.
-A grid will remain lit up until one of it's children squares are searched so the perimeter that has been searched will be lit up.
+When the user presses "Start" the grid is duplicated and side-by-side grids are displayed.
+Each step lights up the square actively being searched on each grid based on the algorithms being used.
+A square remains lit up until one of it's children squares is searched so the perimeter that has been searched will be lit up.
 When the end is found a line will be rendered to show the path from the start point to the end point.

 ### Functionality & MVP